StecLukasz/testGitHub/README.md

 - Libraries: Lombok

-- Build tool: Maven
+- Build Tool: Maven

 - UI: REST API

-**Funkcjonalności**
+**Features**

-- Pobieranie listy nie-forkowanych repozytoriów dla określonego użytkownika GitHub.
+- Retrieving a list of non-forked repositories for a specified GitHub user.

-- Zwracanie szczegółowych informacji o repozytoriach, w tym nazwy, właściciela (login), oraz listy branchy wraz z ostatnim commit SHA.
+- Returning detailed information about repositories, including the name, owner (login), and a list of branches along with the latest commit SHA.

-**Wymagania**
+**Requirements**

-- Java 11 lub nowsza
+- Java 11 or newer

-- Maven 3.6 lub nowszy
+- Maven 3.6 or newer

-- Dostęp do Internetu dla połączeń z GitHub API
+- Internet access for connections to the GitHub API

-**Obsługa Błędów**
+**Error Handling**

-W przypadku nieznalezienia użytkownika, aplikacja zwróci błąd 404 z odpowiednim komunikatem.
+In case a user is not found, the application will return a 404 error with an appropriate message.

-**Uruchomienie**
+**Launching**

-Po pomyślnej instalacji, uruchom aplikację przy użyciu:
+After successful installation, run the application using:

 `java -jar target/github-service-api-0.0.1-SNAPSHOT.jar`

-**Użycie**
+**Usage**

-_Pobieranie danych z repozytoriów oraz ich składowych_
+_Retrieving Data from Repositories and their Components_

-Aby pobrać dane dla użytkownika GitHub, wykonaj zapytanie GET na endpoint:
+To retrieve data for a GitHub user, make a GET request to the endpoint:

 `GET /api/users/{username}/repos`

-Zastąp {username} nazwą użytkownika GitHub.
+Replace {username} with the GitHub username.